Who are your clients?

 What will I do?

-Typically you will work for a director/associate director as part of a two/three person team on projects ordinarily lasting up to 12 weeks.
+Typically you will work for an associate director as part of a two/three person team on projects ordinarily lasting up to 12 weeks.
 You will make a real contribution, undertaking extensive analysis, developing sections of the work and being involved in client presentations.

-People usually start at 09:00 and tend to be finished by 18:30 but you may have to work later from time to time to meet client deadlines.
-Unlike most other strategy consultancies, weekend work is rare, but does happen on occasion.
+People usually start at 09:00 and tend to be finished by 18:30 but you may have to work later or at weekends from time to time to meet client deadlines.
 We are able to maintain a better work-life balance than others because many of our projects depend upon our accumulated expertise, enabling us to re-use past knowledge (without breaching client confidentiality), instead of burning long hours.

 What are we looking for?

-We are looking initially for three things: academic excellence (expecting a 2.1 or better, with excellent A-levels), an engaging personality with the ability both to listen and to persuade, and an enthusiasm for our sector.
+We are looking initially for four things: academic excellence (expecting a 2.1 or better, with excellent A-levels), a strategic thinker, an engaging personality with the ability both to listen and to persuade, and an enthusiasm for our sector.

 What remuneration do you offer?